-Jazz Jaeschke is an Austin, Texas, poet memoirist.
+Jazz Jaeschke is an Austin, Texas, poet and memoirist.
 A former member of the SCN Board of Directors, Jazz has led an SCN Internet Chapter poetry circle since 2003.
-She frequents Austin area poetry festivals, with work appearing in festival anthologies and Story Circle publications.
+Her work appears in festival anthologies and Story Circle publications.
 In 2002, Jazz published Significance, a memoir (mostly poems) spanning growing up and 33 career years with a high-tech company.
 Jazz is drawn to accessible poetry with a twist of mystery and relevance to living mindfully.
 Photography, SoulCollage®, labyrinths, nature, and travel arouse her muse.
-She pairs resulting poems and images on her blog.
+She pairs resulting poems with her photography on her blog.

 Donna B. Russell is a retired teacher, freelance poet, writer, and editor.
 She is an avid reader, a member of Story Circle Network, and recently began reviewing books.
 Since 1990 she has written a monthly column, "PetWise," has had poems and articles published online and in print, including articles in the Vermont Tenant and the New England Baptist paper.
 She has also taught a workshop on "Relating to People with Chronic Pain/Illness," and is an online advocate for environmental and animal concerns.